vngrs-ai/vnlp/pp/named_entitiy_recognizer/resources/ReadMe.md

 - They are processed by NLTK.WordPunctTokenized() so that each punctuation becomes a new token.
 - Punctuation labels are strictly 'O'.
 - B/I prefixes are removed, other entities are converted to 'O' and all entities are standardized to: ['O', 'PER', 'LOC', 'ORG']
+- TWNERTC_TC_Coarse Grained NER_DomainDependent_NoiseReduction.DUMP_train in train data is further noise reduced version of original form, consisting of 20 % of original dataset.

 You can track which row comes from which dataset from below indices:
 File: gungor.ner.train.14.only_consistent-train.txt start index: 0 end_index 25512